Working Remotely: How to Make the Best of Virtual Meetings and Interviews

 Video conferencing apps have risen nearly fivefold since the start of the year

 Initial phone conversations have been part of interview processes for many years, but when the list of applicants is whittled down, a face-to-face interview has often been deemed necessary.
 This is no longer the case in a number of industries.
-With the working environment changing and the prolific rise of remote working, the majority of businesses and individuals are well-equipped to meet or interview without being in the same room and are looking for new ways to themselves online.
+With the working environment changing and the prolific rise of remote working, the majority of businesses and individuals are well-equipped to meet or interview without being in the same room and are working out new ways to convey themselves online.

 It’s not surprising that there has been an uptick in video interviews and remote hiring over recent years, prompted by periods of economic and social duress - for instance during the 2008 global financial crisis.
 Embracing technology is integral to maintaining business continuity.
-Here’s our guidance on how to successfully attend video interviews and remote meetings, as well as a few tips on how to remain productive while working remotely.
+Here’s our guidance on how to successfully attend video interviews and remote meetings, as well as a few tips on how to remain productive.

 Setting up and preparing for a virtual meeting